csci-1301/csci-1301.github.io/lectures/140_arrays/readme.md

 One of the benefits of arrays is that they allow you to specify the number of their elements at run-time: the size declarator can be a variable, not just an integer literal.
 Hence, depending on run-time conditions such as user input, we can have enough space to store and process any number of values.

 In order to access the elements of whose size is not known until runtime, we will need to use a loop.
-If the size of `myArray` comes from user input, it wouldn't be safe to try to access a specific element like `myArray[5]`, because we can't guarantee that the array will have at least 6 elements.
+If the size of `myArray` comes from user input, it wouldn't be safe to try to access a specific element like `myArray[5]`, because we cannot guarantee that the array will have at least 6 elements.
 Instead, we can write a loop that uses a counter variable to access the array, and use the loop condition to ensure that the variable does not exceed the size of the array.

 ### Example